mrpeverill/AdventOfCode2023/README.md

 ## Perl -- day 3
 I haven't written any perl since the 90s!
 At some point while researching lisp someone reminded me of it.
 I probably should be using it more instead of bash.
 Also, it has cool derivatives.

 I didn't enjoy perl very much.
 The syntax feels messy.
 I can use $. to keep track of the index in a while loop, but not in a foreach loop. substr is a function, but print is... something else that doesn't use parentheses?
 Basically, the syntax feels inconsistent between contexts.
-Also, it's odd that there is no max / min function in a language that's this interpreted.
+Also, it's odd that there is no max / min function in a language that's this interpreted. length works for strings but you have to use 'scalar' for array?

 So far I am dissapointed that the 'meat' of each of these puzzles is regex, regardless of language used.

-Solution for day 3 part 1 is done.
-I'm heavily renaming all the little special variables that perl gives you.
-For sure the code would be much more compact if I did not do this, but it's not worth the loss of readability.
-The actual algorithm is about as compact as I could make it.
-Initially I put the whole string in one variable and subtracted 140 from the index to look at the previous line.
-Not worth it.
+I had to go past superficial understanding of lookahead to solve part 2, so that's fun.
+It might be cool to try to do this in Raku also.

+## Day 4

+Part 1: This is pretty easy in a language with robust list/vector handling.
+I initially dismissed R because I thought it would be too easy, but I was curious how long it would take me to do it (about 30 minutes -- mostly because the file input was tricky).

+Part 2: Oh boy, this one is NOT a particularly good pick for a vectorized language.
+It could be done though.

 ## Future programming languages to try: